SiddharthShyniben/code-modes/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain project_title's quality
+- Maintain Code Modes's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible project_title
+- Engage the community in working toward the best possible Code Modes
-- Enable a sustainable system for project_title's maintainers to review contributions
+- Enable a sustainable system for Code Modes's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: